ecdye/macSubtitleOCR/README.md

 This improvement is especially noticable with words like 'I', especially when italicized.
 The binary image compare method used in projects like [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit) may be slightly more accurate, but it depends on the use case.

-## TODO
+## TODO (not necessarily in order)

 - Implement complete testing and formal linting / style guidelines
-- Implement ability to read subtitles from `.mkv` stream
+- Implement an option to not output the `.sup` file when parsing from `.mkv` files (ie. perform the operation completely in memory)
+- Add additional test cases
-- Implement ability to read `.sub` VobSub files
+- Implement the ability to read `.sub` VobSub files and VobSub streams from `.mkv` files

 ## Reference